-The main body of courses at the Tir-na-nOg Theatre School are arranged in an integrated structure of three sessions which build, one upon the other, to their ultimate culmination in the Annual Festival of Plays, but also include the Winter and Summer Intensives.
+The main body of courses at the Tir-na-nOg Theatre School is arranged in an integrated structure of three sessions which build, one upon the other, to their ultimate culmination in the Annual Festival of Plays, and also includes the Spring and Summer Intensives.

 Our emphasis is on group awareness and co-operative action ~ not single stars, but galaxies, brightly shining.